synthetai/ComfyUI-ToolBox/README.md

 **Output:**
 - `s3_file_path`: S3 path of the uploaded file (format: s3://bucket/path/to/file)

+### Trim Audio To Length

+The Trim Audio To Length node trims audio files to a specified duration.

+**Features:**
+- Takes an audio file path as input
+- Trims the audio to a user-specified duration
+- If target duration exceeds original audio length, returns the original audio
+- Customizable output filename prefix
+- Trimmed audio is saved to ComfyUI's output directory

+**Node Parameters:**
+- `audio_path`: Path to the input audio file
+- `target_duration`: Duration in seconds to trim the audio to (range: 0.1 to 3600.0 seconds)
+- `filename_prefix`: Prefix for the output filename, defaults to "trimmed_audio"

+**Output:**
+- `file_path`: Absolute path to the trimmed audio file

 ## Installation

 1. Make sure you have ComfyUI installed